Posted by kyle.koon@thomasnet.com on | Comments Off on Tariffs, Uncertainty, and the Value of Staying Domestic in Manufacturing

 Traci Tapani is Co-President of Wyoming Machine, Inc. Traci became an owner of Wyoming Machine in 1994 and has shared the position of President, with her sister Lori, since 1997.
 Traci is actively involved in volunteer activities that promote math and science education, technical training, and careers in manufacturing.
 In 2014 Traci was honored by The Manufacturing Institute with the Women in Manufacturing STEP Award for demonstrating excellence and leadership in Manufacturing and in April 2015 Traci participated in the Upskill America Summit hosted by the White House.
 Minnesota NAWBO (National Association of Women Business Owners) recently awarded Traci and her sister, Lori, with a Lifetime Achievement Award.
 Traci currently serves as trustee at the Initiative Foundation, serves on the board of the Minnesota Chamber of Commerce, and was recently appointed to the Governor’s Workforce Development Council.

-Lori Tapani Accepts the National STEP Ahead Award in Washington DC
+Posted by TWPwyomingmachine on | Comments Off on Lori Tapani Accepts the National STEP Ahead Award in Washington DC

 Lori Tapani, 2017 STEP Ahead Award Honoree